 St. Peter’s Church

-If you are thinking about what to do in Vienna in the morning, well we recommend visiting this church.
-Being one of the oldest churches in Vienna, this church is popularly known as Peterskirche.
+Thinking what to do in Vienna in the morning?
+Visit the St. Peter’s Church without any hesitation.
+This is one of the oldest churches in Vienna.
+It is popularly known as Peterskirche as well.
 Designed by the famous Gabriel Montani in 1702, this church flaunts its baroque architecture even today.
-If you ask any local people, you will get to know that this is one of the oldest worship sites that Vienna has been proud of.
+St. Peter’s Church is one of the oldest worship sites that have made Vienna proud.
 This church was completed by the architect Hildebrandt.
 This is undoubtedly one of the top places to visit in Vienna.

 Schonbrunn Palace and Gardens

-This palace used to be the summer residence of the Habsburg emperors.
-This historical monument consists of 1441 rooms and is among the most popular Vienna tourist attraction.
-Built in the baroque style of architecture, this palace brings in the opportunity for you have a fair idea of the royal lifestyle of the inhabitants of the Habsburg empire.
+Schonbrunn Palace used to be the summer residence of the Habsburg emperors.
+This historical monument consists of 1441 rooms.
+Also, it is among one of the most popular tourist attractions in Vienna.
+Built in the baroque style of architecture, this palace lets you experience the royal lifestyle of the inhabitants of the Habsburg empire.